 As an example of possible ways of addressing this, the HCT 4.0 vision and new strategy is targeting precisely such a potential gap.
 It aims to reformulate its programs so that they adhere to the general vision of ‘No Emirati left behind’ and ‘Technical Leaders’, that is both exciting and beneficial for the local society.
 Additionally, it recognizes the need for diversification within the local economy and aims at preparing the new generation of Emiratis to explore other avenues outside employment at the public sector and accepting the challenge of becoming entrepreneurs [16].

 In addition to the existing condition of the industrial and business sectors, in a rapidly changing global landscape one has also to take into account how new and emerging sectors and areas of activity may affect the local environment.
 A relevant study carried out within the context of the Abu Dhabi Sustainability Week initiative identified 5 driving forces towards ‘shaping the future of jobs and skills’, namely: rapid technological progress, drive towards sustainability, socio-demographic shifts, personal purpose and responsibility and changes the business and the economy [21].
 In terms of desirable training outcomes for prospective graduates, such changes would result, among others, in increasing demand in certain skills and competencies, for example STEM related and English language qualifications (Fig. 3, 4).
 A relevant study focusing on the future skills within the U.A.E. carried out by the British Council reported that ‘individuals with skills in engineering, research and development, product design and marketing will be the most in-demand in industry sectors like manufacturing, energy, and TMC’ [18].
+The study also highlights that various soft skills are rather high in the priorities list of prospective employers, in addition to basic technical skills and competencies.

 Based on these observations, it is suggested that a thorough and structured analysis of the possible future demands of the local industry should take into account both the nature and unique characteristics of the U.A.E. industrial and business landscape, as well as the evident general trends within the ever-changing global landscape.